Twin Cities Hospitals Getting Creative To Fill Hundreds Of Jobs: 'It's Been A Struggle'

 MINNEAPOLIS (WCCO) — You don’t have to look far to find a place in need of workers.
-But the pandemic has hit the healthcare industry especially hard.
+But the pandemic has hit the health care industry especially hard.

 From paramedics to nurses, there are hundreds of openings at one Twin Cities hospital alone.
-North Memorial Health is getting creative in welcoming new workers onboard, according to Talent Acquisition Manager Allison Gibbons.READ MORE: Facing Bus Driver Shortage, Robbinsdale Schools Bring In Out-Of-State Candidates
+North Memorial Health is getting creative in welcoming new workers onboard, according to Talent Acquisition Manager Allison Gibbons.READ MORE: Basilica Block Party To Require Proof Of Full COVID-19 Vaccination Or Negative Test

 “We’re having a job fair here today for North Memorial,” Gibbons said.

-A more typical setting for students in search of a college or a career, Thursday became a tool in the hunt for healthcare workers.
+A more typical setting for students in search of a college or a career, Thursday became a tool in the hunt for health care workers.

 “We know over the last year with the pandemic it’s been a struggle.
 We have a high level of open positions right now,” Gibbons said.